 Domestic Violence Cases and Related Criminal Charges

 Restraining orders and related criminal charges have serious implications beyond simply providing an enforceable basis to bar future contact.
 Such orders can impact visitation of one’s children, custody of one’s children, and can result in the seizure and possible forfeiture of lawfully owned firearms.
-Restraining Orders and related criminal charges may affect one’s immigration status.
+Restraining orders and related criminal charges may affect one’s immigration status.
 For United States citizens, a restraining order and/or criminal conviction will likely create problems when one leaves the country.
 Upon re-entry to the United States, an order and/or criminal conviction will likely result in temporary detention and questioning at customs.
 Such orders may impact one’s professional license or employment.

-There are times when Restraining Orders are absolutely necessary to protect a target of abuse.
-There are also times when such Orders and related criminal charges can be unnecessary and destructive to a family, to a relationship, to employment, and one’s professional license.
+There are times when restraining orders are absolutely necessary to protect a target of abuse.
+There are also times when such orders and related criminal charges can be unnecessary and destructive to a family, to a relationship, to employment, and one’s professional license.

-The New Jersey criminal defense lawyers at Lyons & Associates, P.C. will vigorously defend those rights and ensure that you get a fair trial and the outcome that you deserve.
+Our New Jersey criminal defense lawyers at Lyons & Associates, P.C. will vigorously defend those rights and ensure that you get a fair trial and the outcome that you deserve.
 To learn more or to schedule a free consultation, call us at 908-575-9777 or contact us online.